REVIEW: Cracking Zeus (Spooky Action Theatre)

 Book

 Hampton creates a familiar world: Greek gods mingling among mortals, even as far as impregnating local women (a-la Hercules).
 This world is 1990s Chocolate City, as she struggles to resist the destabilizing influence of crack cocaine.
 Tying these different worlds together is a family-run church (with recently-upgraded marble stairs) and an addict, Rufus, who is often found sleeping there.
 Momma Jo, who detests Rufus and derides him as the product of his own choices, is the pastor running the joint with her son, the sympathetically naïve Baniaha.
 As an adult, he seeks to learn more about his missing father; little does he know that he might just be of godly origins himself.
 The B-plot begins as Rufus, in his regretful squalor, is visited by Hera, the queen of Olympus herself, who seeks to extract revenge on Zeus for apparently transgressing their marriage by malingering with the urban mortals; who better to manipulate than a drug addict?
 Avoiding spoilers, there are several good ideas brought forth from this book.
 The chaotic nature of something so romanticized being met with such a dark period of urban history is exciting to sink your teeth into — sweet, with a kick, like hot honey.
 In fact, my main quaffs with the piece is not for its lack of effort, but that too much of it exists to feel consistently bridged.
 Characters, such as the limited Greek chorus (the gospel choir at the church), could be expanded upon or eliminated entirely with varied, but potentially beneficial results either way.
 The good news is, that if any of the directions were committed to over the others, the end result would remain thrilling.
-Thompson has created an addictive world with fascinating narrative potential that I’d love to see expanded upon either in future productions, book revisions, or via other works.
+Hampton has created an addictive world with fascinating narrative potential that I’d love to see expanded upon either in future productions, book revisions, or via other works.
 7/10

 Acting